glurp/PicoWiki/README.md

 Todo
 ----

-* images upload,...
 * authentification (?)
-* Websocket not ready : the idea is to make wiki pages dynamics...
+* Websocket (work but not use..) : to make wiki pages dynamics...
 * mini file explorer, dropbox like : every user could upload/consult/download some files